chmorgan/esp-audio-player/README.md

 To push a new version:

 * Apply a git tag via 'git tag vA.B.C'
-* Push to the 'main' branch
+* Push tags via 'git push --tags'

 The github workflow *should* run and automatically push to the IDF component registry.